 Food allergies in dogs

-Just like people, dogs can be allergic to something in their food.
-This often causes skin and/or tummy problems.
+- Just like people, dogs can be allergic to certain ingredients in their food.

 What is a food allergy?

 Just like humans and cats, dogs can develop allergies to the ingredients in their food.
 A food allergy is when a dog’s immune system reacts inappropriately to one or more of the ingredients in their diet, causing skin and/or tummy issues.

 Dogs can develop allergies to any ingredients they have eaten before.
 They tend to be allergic to proteins (meat or dairy) — most commonly to ingredients used regularly in dog food such as beef, chicken, or lamb.
 Another ingredient dogs can be allergic to is wheat.
 Allergies in dogs can occur at any age but most commonly start when they are less than a year old.

 Skin problems and gastrointestinal (tummy) problems are the most common symptoms of a food allergy in dogs.
 Symptoms include:

 - A rash or red, sore skin (especially on feet, ears, face, chin, tummy, and groin)

 - Saliva staining (a pink or brown stain on areas of the coat)

 Gastrointestinal (tummy) symptoms

 If your dog is still showing symptoms, your vet may suggest a food trial.
 This involves feeding a veterinary diet with special ingredients or made in a specific way so your dog does not react to it.
 Your vet will recommend which diet to feed.